shamblett/mod_dart/README.md

 If all is well you should see an Apache environment dump in HTML format, change the 'format' parameter to 'json' and you get the same but in JSON format.
 See the file [mod_dart.html](test/mod_dart.html) in the test directory for what you should see.
+Please check the apache error log for any errors, especially if you get a 500 error.

 You can also use curl commands for testing of course, an example curl command is shown in the [curl.md](test/curl.md) document in the test directory, this shows how to set cookie and post data.

+To boot I've installed this one of my test boxes, go [here](http://moddart.no-ip.net/index.dart?animal=frog) for the demo, not very exciting though!

 OK, so how does it all work?